RoryNesbitt/pvim/README.md

 ## installation

-Pvim, AKA seanvim, is an allinone-directory neovim wrapper.
+pvim, AKA seanvim, is an AllInOne-directory Neovim wrapper.

 To install it alongside my config use: